 Such large, population-based studies are extremely challenging, and the U.S. effort can learn from the techniques used for successful recruitment in Iceland.
 These included a broad social media outreach campaign and endorsement by high-profile government leaders.
 Principal Investigator Dr. Sigurdur Kristinsson (University of Iceland) had some advantages in that all Icelanders have automatic health care, and, at routine check-ups, patients’ blood is drawn and can be made available for special testing.

 In addition, Icelandic project participants already have full DNA sequencing results available, as well as family tree lineages extending back 200 years and more.
 So, the genetic make-up of individuals with MGUS and smoldering multiple myeloma (SMM) is available for research comparisons.

 The SU2C team will also face what a recent study demonstrated is a relatively low rate of participation by African-Americans in health research studies.
-It will be important to communicate that the project offers an historic opportunity for African-American patients to have first access to state-of-the-art diagnostics, early interventions, and the possibility of cure.
+It will be important to communicate that the project offers a historic opportunity for African-American patients to have first access to state-of-the-art diagnostics, early interventions, and the possibility of a cure.

 Early intervention is key